gavv/gavv.github.io/content/blog/007-file-locks.md

 <img src="/blog/file-locks/tables.png" width="500px"/>

 A file descriptor is just a number that is used to refer a file object from the user space.
 A file object represents an opened file.
-It contains things likes current read/write offset, non-blocking flag and other non-persistent state.
+It contains things likes current read/write offset, non-blocking flag and another non-persistent state.
 An i-node represents a filesystem object.
 It contains things like file meta-information (e.g. owner and permissions) and references to data blocks.

 File descriptors created by several `open()` calls for the same file path point to different file objects, but these file objects point to the same i-node.
 Duplicated file descriptors created by `dup2()` or `fork()` point to the same file object.